 Delhi Police sends notice to Daati Maharaj to join probe in rape case

-The woman had filed a complaint last Sunday against Daati Maharaj at the Fatehpur Beri police station in south Delhi
+On Saturday, a Delhi Police team visited the godman's ashram in Pali, Rajasthan, to gather evidence

-The Delhi Police on Tuesday sent a notice to self-styled godman Daati Maharaj accused of raping a disciple, asking him to join a probe in a rape case registered against him, police said.
+The Delhi Police today sent a notice to self-styled godman Daati Maharaj accused of raping a disciple, asking him to join a probe in a rape case registered against him, police said.

 The woman alleged that she was sexually abused at Daati Maharaj's ashrams in Delhi and Rajasthan and also named two male disciples of the godman in her complaint.